-For poor decisions or misbehaviours that are of a minor level (e.g. running in the hallways, arguing over game rules), a staff member will:
+For poor decisions or inappropriate behaviours that are of a minor level (e.g. running in the hallways, arguing over game rules), a staff member will:

-- Speak directly to the child to: - identify the poor decision or misbehaviour - ask students what they would need to do to meet behaviour expectations - ask how their actions affect other people - ask the purpose for the misbehaviour or poor decision - have students apologize when suitable or appropriate - May apply a mild consequence such as a warning, or a time out or have the student practice the appropriate behaviour.
+- Speak directly to the child to: - identify the poor decision or behaviour - ask students what they would need to do to meet behaviour expectations - ask how their actions affect other people - ask the intent purpose of their decision or behaviour - have students apologize when suitable or appropriate - May apply a mild consequence such as a warning, or a time out or have the student practice the appropriate behaviour.